Gyginee/DatabaseTraining/readme.md

 1. Clone the project to your local machine.
 2. Open SSMS and connect to SQL Server.
 3. Execute the SQL files to create tables and stored procedures.

-## Contact
-For any questions, feel free to contact me via email.